AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

    ![Create the Page Name data element](../assets/images/launch-dataElement.png).

-### Differences in Data Elements between Launch and DTM

-* Data Elements have their own top navigation element
-* New data element types have been added, such as Local Storage, Session Storage, Page Info, and Random Number
+>[!NOTE]**DTM Migrators:** New data element types have been added to Launch, which did not exist in DTM.
+Some of the new data element types include Local Storage, Session Storage, Page Info, and Random Number

-* Data element capabilities _can be extended with Extensions_.
+>[!NOTE]Data element capabilities _can be extended with Extensions_.
 For example, the ContextHub extension allows you to add data elements using features of the extension.

 ## Create a Rule

 Next we will use this data element in a simple rule.
 Rules are one of the most powerful features in Launch and allow you to specify what should happen when.
 When the criteria outlined in your rules are met, the rule triggers the extension, script, or HTML you identified.

 We are going to create a rule that outputs the Page Name data element value to the browser console.

+**To create a rule**

 1. In the top navigation, click **[!UICONTROL Rules]**